WesPeacock/FlagXtXref/README.md

 ## To Do
 - Keep track of the original line numbers of the start of the records (i.e. EOL + previous special EOLs).
+- Some of the code assumes that the eol replacement string in the internal opl is a single character.
+It shouldn't.
+This may be a problem that can be ignored.
+ - If any of the targets or xrefs contain the eol replacement string, It will be replaced in the error and log files.
+E.g. "this#word" would be logged or flagged as "this__hash__word".
+This may be a problem that can be ignored.